-Jenni ‘JWoww’ Farley Splits With Boyfriend Zack Clayton Carpinello
+Jenni ‘JWoww’ Farley Splits With Boyfriend, Zack Clayton Carpinello

 “She stirred the pot knowing it would end up on tv.
 If she was a true friend, she would’ve checked him and then came straight to me.
 She lived for the drama and straight disrespect,” Jenni said of Angelina.

-Jenni also went after Angelina on Twitter but didn’t seem to be firing any shots at Zack.
-She and her now ex-boyfriend kept their fight off social media and split without saying anything online about it.
+Jenni also went after Angelina on Twitter, but didn’t seem to be firing any shots at Zack.
+She and her now-ex-boyfriend kept their fight off social media and split without saying anything about it online.

-It didn’t take long from Jenni’s other ex, Roger Matthews to weigh in on the situation.
+It didn’t take long from Jenni’s other ex, Roger Matthews, to weigh in on the situation.
 Roger caught up with Us Weekly to express his thoughts on the matter.

 “I want peace with my ex-wife for my kids and if there is turmoil in her life and in her household, it’s just not a good thing for our children, so I wish nothing but the best for her,” Roger admitted.
 “I wish them all well and I hope Jenni and Zack can work through their issues if they deem it worth saving.
 I’m focused on myself and my children.
 Onwards and upwards.”